Tigers slugger Miguel Cabrera hits 500th career home run

+TORONTO (AP)Miguel Cabrera celebrated with his teammates on the Detroit Tigers.
+He took a curtain call on the road.
+He paid tribute to his family, his team and his native country.

+It was quite a day, even for one of baseball’s most accomplished sluggers.

-TORONTO (AP) — Detroit Tigers slugger Miguel Cabrera became the 28th major league player to hit 500 home runs, reaching the milestone in the sixth inning Sunday against the Toronto Blue Jays.
+Cabrera became the 28th major leaguer to hit 500 home runs, reaching the milestone in the sixth inning Sunday against the Toronto Blue Jays.

 The 38-year-old Cabrera connected on a 1-1 pitch from left-hander Steven Matz, sending the ball over the scoreboard in right-center field.
 Measured at 400 feet, the homer tied it at 1.

-The 14,685 fans at Rogers Centre rose for a standing ovation as Cabrera rounded the bases.
-After celebrating with his teammates, the Tigers slugger came out of the dugout to accept a curtain call, taking off his helmet and bowing to the crowd behind Detroit’s dugout.
+Many of the 14,685 fans at Rogers Centre rose for a standing ovation as Cabrera rounded the bases.
+After celebrating with his teammates, he came out of the dugout to accept a curtain call, taking off his helmet and bowing to the crowd behind Detroit’s dugout.

 Cabrera, who won the Triple Crown and the first of back-to-back MVP awards in 2012, is the first Venezuelan to hit 500 homers.
 He is hoping to become the first hitter to reach 500 homers and 3,000 hits in the same season.